jackwillee/CV/README.md

 **Professional Investment Consultants** ( september 2014  to september 2019)
 Sales Co-ordinator

-- finding out contacting prospective clients and connecting them with senior financial adviser
+- I used tools like Linkedin and google to find high quality prospective clients and make an introduction where i could introduce a range of products that could have been of interest to that prospective client.

 ## Skills
 - Fast Learning - I am a naturally curious person and love learning something new or filling gaps in knowledge.
 I enjoy researching to find a new way to solve a technicial issue.